hyperledger/fabric-samples/commercial-paper/README.md

 # Commercial Paper Tutorial

 This folder contains the code for an introductory tutorial to Smart Contract development.
 It is based around the scenario of Commercial Paper.
-The full tutorial, including full scenario details and line by line code walkthroughs is in the [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html).
+The full tutorial, including full scenario details and line by line code walk-through is in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html).

 ## Scenario

-In this tutorial two organizations, MagnetoCorp and DigiBank, trade commercial paper with each other using PaperNet, a Hyperledger Fabric blockchain network.
+In this tutorial two organizations, MagnetoCorp and DigiBank, trade commercial paper with each other using 'PaperNet', a Hyperledger Fabric blockchain network.

 Once you’ve set up a basic network, you’ll act as Isabella, an employee of MagnetoCorp, who will issue a commercial paper on its behalf.
 You’ll then switch hats to take the role of Balaji, an employee of DigiBank, who will buy this commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit.